 When showing appreciation to employees, we recommend following the principles of R.I.S.E.

 - Regular.
 Frequently recognize your employees.
 Research shows that frequent appreciation produces the strongest employee engagement.
 According to Brandon Hall Group’s Culture of Recognition Pulse Survey, organizations that recognize employees frequently are 41 percent more likely to see increased retention and 34 percent more likely to see increased engagement.

-- E Publicly thank team members and encourage them to do the same with each other.
+- Encouraging.
+Publicly thank team members and encourage them to do the same with each other.
 This helps build a culture of appreciation across your entire organization.

 To make recognition personal, include names and specific messaging about what is being recognized to give meaning and value.
 We all appreciate working with people who take the time to know us well; they stand out from leaders who rely on generic praise that could apply to anyone.
 And by hearing about public, personalized recognitions, other team members are likely to jump in and publicly praise peers, too.

 Frequent recognition is a strong performance motivator, especially in the form of individual and team recognition tied to your company values.
 Consider an easy way to show and track appreciation by using recognition technology like Achievers Recognize.
 Tracking recognition manually is challenging and cumbersome.
 Why not leverage the latest technology to streamline and simplify the recognition experience for employees?

 With the right recognition software, you can easily send and receive words of appreciation on a public newsfeed, tie recognition to company values, personalize, and even measure the effectiveness of your program with insightful data.
 A best practice on how to spread appreciation is to build the foundation for your company's recognition program with the right technology, enhancing and simplifying the experience of connecting employees and building a culture of appreciation.